jhauraw/jw-com-jekyll/_posts/2013/2013-05-08-css-triangles-border-stroke.md

   image:
     src: /media/2013/css-triangles-border-stroke.png
 excerpt: |
   How to quickly and easily create 100% pure CSS triangles with border stroke and color fill.
-No images, no font-icons and no javascript needed.
+No images, no font-icons and no JavaScript needed.
 Useful for navigation and pointer UI elements.
 ---

 How to quickly and easily create 100% pure CSS triangles with border stroke and color fill.
-No images, no font-icons and no javascript needed.
+No images, no font-icons and no JavaScript needed.
 Useful for navigation and pointer UI elements.

 Often, to achieve this effect, an image or font-icon is used, because in the normal CSS triangle markup you can't add a stroke color.
 As you might guess, a pure CSS solution eliminates the overhead associated with external resources.